annusgit/ForestCoverChange/README.md

 # AI-ForestWatch
+The aim of this project is to use Landsat-8 imagery to perform forest cover change detection in the Billion Tree Tsunami Afforestation Regions in Pakistan.
+We do binary land cover segmentation of an image into forest/non-forest classes for our Areas of Interest (AOI), then repeat the same for a whole 7-year temporal series of images from 2014 to 2020 and lastly, compare them to see what forestation changes occured in selected areas.
+The selected image below shows our results for Battagram district, where read pixels are non-forest labels, green pixels are forest and the last image shows overall gain/loss map from 2014 to 2020.

 <p align='center'>
     <!-- <img src='http://informationcommunicationtechnology.com/wp-content/uploads/2018/06/Forest-Wallpaper.jpg' width="800" height="500"/> -->
     <img src='results/final-battagram-change.png' width="600" height="600"/>
 </p>

-The aim of this project is to use Sentinel and Landsat imagery in order to perform forest cover change detection in Pakistan.
-The first step is to segment an image from our AOI and then do the same for a whole temporal series of images and finally compare them to see what changes occured in forest areas.
-We also intend to predict forestation change trend in Pakistan.
+Our paper contains much more detailed explanation of our methodology, dataset retrieval and preparation, Machine Learning application, model design and band combinations used in our experiments.
+PDF of the paper is available as `jars-spie-accepted-work.pdf` in the repository and it may be accessed online at https://www.spiedigitallibrary.org/journals/journal-of-applied-remote-sensing/volume-15/issue-02/024518/AI-ForestWatch--semantic-segmentation-based-end-to-end-framework/10.1117/1.JRS.15.024518.full

 ## Getting Started